aws-amplify/docs/cli/lambda-node-version-update.md

 #### Update Node.js Version for AWS Lambda
-AWS Lambda anounced that it will deprecate its runtime support for Node.js 6.10  on April 30, 2019[[ref]](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html), and it has started to support Node.js 8.10 [[ref]](https://aws.amazon.com/about-aws/whats-new/2018/04/aws-lambda-supports-nodejs/).
+AWS Lambda announced that it will deprecate its runtime support for Node.js 6.10  on April 30, 2019[[ref]](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html), and it has started to support Node.js 8.10 [[ref]](https://aws.amazon.com/about-aws/whats-new/2018/04/aws-lambda-supports-nodejs/).

-The Amplify CLI codebase has been udpated to reflect this change, if you use Amplify CLI version 1.6.5 and above to create new aws resources, this does not concern you.
+The Amplify CLI code base has been updated to reflect this change, if you use Amplify CLI version 1.6.5 and above to create new aws resources, this does not concern you.

 However, if you have used previous versions of the Amplify CLI to create aws resources in the following categories,